E-Shiels/appointments/notes.md

 **PLAN**

-1. Build and stub out models, migrations, controllers, and views.
+1. Build and stub out models, migrations, controllers.

 2. Add validations.

-3. Add all controller methods.
+3. Add all controller methods and views.

 4. Add all routes.